Metastability, Lyapunov exponents, escape rates, and topological entropy in random dynamical systems: Oseledets splittings and applications

 \section{Oseledets splittings and applications}

 In this section we extend Theorem \ref{thm:main} to apply in a Banach space $(Y, \norm{\cdot}_{Y})$, with $Y\subset L^1(X)$, in which the Perron-Frobenius cocycle admits an \emph{Oseledets splitting}.
-We then apply these new results to expanding maps of the unit interval, $I=[0,1]$, where the Banach space $L^1(X)$ is replaced by the space of functions of bounded variation $Y=\bv(I)$.
+We then apply these new results to expanding maps of the unit interval, $I=[0,1]$, where $Y$ is taken to be the space of functions of bounded variation $\bv$.

 \begin{definition}[\cite{Thi87, FLQ10}] A linear operator cocycle ${\p}:\mathbb{N}\times\Omega \to \End(Y,\norm{\cdot}_{Y})$ over $(\Omega,\F,\prob,\base)$ is said to be \emph{quasi-compact} if for almost every $\omega$ there exists an $\alpha<\lambda(\omega)$ such that the set $\mathcal{V}_{\alpha} := \{y\in Y\ :\ \lambda(\omega, y) < \alpha\}$ is finite co-dimensional.
 We will denote the infimal such $\alpha$ by $\alpha(\omega)$. \end{definition}